Guide

 What type of accounting is used in construction?

-Construction businesses typically use project-based accounting with a strong focus on job costing.
-They may use either the percentage of completion method (PCM) or the completed contract method (CCM) for recognizing revenue on long-term projects.
+Construction businesses use project-based accounting with job costing to track costs for each project separately.
+For revenue recognition, they typically choose either the percentage of completion method (PCM) or completed contract method (CCM).

 Is construction accounting difficult?

-It can be more complex than regular accounting because of its project-based nature, long-term contracts, and fluctuating costs.
-However, using the right software and having a clear process makes it much easier to manage.
+Construction accounting requires more attention than regular accounting because of its project-based nature, long-term contracts, and fluctuating costs.
+However, the right software and a clear process make it much easier to manage.

 How do you record construction accounting?